XEN-AbdulHaseeb/E-Card-Manager/README.md

 # Current Build info

 The current build meets the basic specifications I have added additional features namely:

 -The ability to choose fonts and templates.

--A preview screen which allows the user to edit the postion, RGB, size of the text of the JPEG in real time.
+-A preview screen which allows the user to edit the contents of the JPEG in real time, which include text, text size, text color, background, alignment, etc.

 -Allow users to upload their own fonts and templates(Backgrounds).